- Wire & Cable

 |Female Seal Connector||Compressional Seal Connector||RG6, RG59, LMR-240|

-Battery Posts - This type of electrical wire connectors are used to connect a load to a battery.
-In order to give the highest level of conductivity, all Pacer Group battery posts are made from 131 contact copper.
+This type of electrical wire connectors are used to connect a load to a battery.
+In order to give the highest level of conductivity, all Pacer battery posts are made from 131 contact copper.
 We use this type of copper as it is 95% pure making it highly conductive.
 Specialized tools may be needed to work with these wire connectors to crimp them correctly.
-One issue that plagues a lot of battery posts is that they can get corroded over time with causes a range of problems.
+One issue that plagues a lot of battery posts is that they can get corroded over time which causes a range of problems.
 To prevent this, each post is electro-plated with a bright tin finish.
 For an added layer of protection, you can add a boot covering to your post.
 This will help to extend the life of the connection.

 |Style of Post||Type of Terminal||Wire Gauge|